jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

     :end-before: </CsScore>

 There are of course many more benefits.
-For example, moving entire sections of code is a fairly trivial process in Pysco.
+For example, moving entire sections of code is a fairly trivial process in PythonScore.
 Doing the same in the classical score could require translating start times down a long pfield 2 column.
 It is the assertion of the author that this feature, and this feature alone, makes transitioning to Python